AdrianMouzinho/NLW-podcastr/README.md

 ---

-Feito com ♥ by Rocketseat 👋🏻 [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+created with ♥ by Adrian Mouzinho 👋🏻